extigy/jqcref/README.md

 cat old.bib |  python refs.py > references.bib
 ```
 where old.bib is your old bib file, and references.bib is to contain the new bib file.
 An example old.bib is included.

+#### Problems?

+I hacked this together as a quick script for my own bib file in about an hour with some dodgy regex.
+It may fail spectacularly on other people's bibs.
+If you know a better way to do what I'm doing in refs.py, edit the file and send a pull request!
+Thanks!